BioGeek/gradfolio/_projects/1_project.md

 Background:
 ------------

-The background of this master thesis is the SBC, a model that infers clinically relevant cancer subtypes, by jointly clustering molecular data along with survival datain a semi-supervised manner.The original paper and the supplementary material are on pdf version in this repository inside the folder called [papers](/papers/).
-A graphical representation of the model is this:
+The background of this master thesis is the SBC, a model that infers clinically relevant cancer subtypes, by jointly clustering molecular data along with survival datain a semi-supervised manner.A graphical representation of the model is this:

 ![SBC](assets/images/Graphical_model_SBC.png)